mesmacosta/datacatalog-util/README.md

 # Add to your PATH
 export PATH=~/.local/bin:$PATH

-# Look for your commands
+# Look for available commands
 datacatalog-util --help
 ````